Maurizio-GitHub/portfolio-project-2/README.md

 - Content

-    - Ready-to-use code, to make and properly format the navigation menu, the hero image animation and part of the footer, was taken from Coding Institute's [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) project.
+    - Ready-to-use code, making the very first part of the project was taken and properly adapted from Coding Institute's [Love Maths](https://github.com/Code-Institute-Org/love-maths) project.

 <br>

 - Media

-    - Every image presented was taken from [Pexel](https://www.pexels.com/), apart from the picture representing Beeple's artwork, which was taken directly from [Christie's](https://onlineonly.christies.com/s/beeple-first-5000-days/beeple-b-1981-1/112924?ldp_breadcrumb=back).
+    - Every image presented was taken from [ClipArtMax](https://www.clipartmax.com/), apart from the pictures representing the game rules, which were taken from the web.

 <br>